 Notifications LED has been a native feature on android smartphones for a long time now.
-They keep reminding us that we have one last unread message, or one missed call that we haven’t attended to, by constantly blinking maybe a red, green, blue or yellow light (depending on your manufacturer’s choice), so we can be conscious of what’s going on in our social lives.
+They keep reminding us that we have one last unread message, or one missed call that we haven’t attended to, by constantly blinking maybe a red, green, blue or yellow light (depending on your manufacturer’s choice), so we can be conscious of what’s going on in our digital lives.

 So with all these benefits of notifications LED on our smartphones, who would be careless enough to remove them on their smartphones?